accert-dev/ACCERT/docs/source/user/iat.rst

 Use ``run_occ_scenarios`` when the input is one or more OCC totals rather than an ACCERT output CSV.

-The packaged standalone example runs large-reactor OCC scenarios for China, Korea, UAE, Poland, and El Salvador:
+The packaged standalone example runs large-reactor OCC scenarios for the supported countries listed above:

 .. code-block:: bash